-Unlike other antigen tests, LAMP’s level of detection is ultra-sensitive and über-specific and — this is key — it does not require expensive laboratory equipment to be seen.
+Unlike other antigen tests, LAMP’s level of detection is ultra-sensitive and über-specific — and it does not require expensive laboratory equipment to be seen.
 By tweaking the chemistry involved, the hardware could be used for sexually transmitted infections, strep throat, or the next pandemic.
 With such a flexible platform and LAMP’s ability to adapt to clinical needs or market fluctuations, it’s less expensive to operate, which translates to more people being tested.

 Describing Illucidx as a social enterprise, Pillai is emphatic that this diagnostic testing technology be used to serve some public-health good, which is precisely where his original interest lay in testing pregnant women for malaria in low- and middle-income countries.

-“Those were our roots,” agrees Doolan, who, before spinning out the research into Illucidx in 2020, was a graduate student in Pillai’s lab.
+“Those were our roots,” agrees Doolan, who was previously a graduate student in Pillai’s lab.
 “The question we have always asked ourselves has been: how can we improve health outcomes in neglected populations?
 And, with COVID, it’s much the same: how do we provide useful diagnostic tools that will improve health outcomes and save costs?”

 That brand of socially conscious, outside-the-box thinking is in the Snyder Institute’s DNA, so to speak — no surprise, considering its philanthropic roots.
 A visionary gift from Joan Snyder in 2008 helped position the Institute at the forefront of infectious disease research.
 When the COVID-19 pandemic hit, its researchers were again breaking ground.

+The Institute is home to a highly specialized lab — one of just a few in Canada — that enables scientists to study the complete life cycle of the virus.
 Over the past year, Institute members have been tapped to research and implement countermeasures to mitigate the spread of COVID-19; to improve detection, diagnosis and treatment; and to study how the virus affects and is transmitted by children.
-Further setting it apart, the Snyder Institute is home to a highly specialized lab — one of just a few in Canada — that enables scientists to study the complete life cycle of the virus.

 Philanthropy can also feed into the concept of fundraising . . . supporting the work, and maybe promoting this public/private partnership, and building it out.
 I think social entrepreneurship lends itself well to potential philanthropy.